matiszach/university-projects/object-oriented-programming/stock-market-simulation/README.md

 - **Investors**: There are investors participating in the martket following one of 2 trading strategies (SMA and Random)
 - **Tradable Instruments**: Every instrument is identified by its ticker (e.g. APL, GOOGL) and can be traded between investors participating in the market.
 Instrument's current price is the price of its last transaction.
 - **Buy & Sell Orders**: Investors can post buy and sell orders of 3 types (Immediate Order, Valid Until Order, No Expiration Order).
-- **Fullfil System**: Exchange system tries to fullfil the orders based on the rules from [GPW](https://www.gpw.pl/pub/images/prezentacje/system_obrotu.pdf) website.
+- **Fullfilling System**: Exchange system tries to fullfil the orders based on the rules from [GPW](https://www.gpw.pl/pub/images/prezentacje/system_obrotu.pdf) website.

 Entire simulation takes place in turn based system where every turn all the investors take post buy and sell orders based on the behaviour specified by their stategies.
 At the end of each turn Exchange fullfils the orders.